About this listing

 As you leave please strip beds and throw towels and linens down the stairs outside the first floor bathroom.

 There are plenty of extra towels, blankets, sheets and pillows, many in the upstairs cedar chest.
 Also please note that using candles in a house that is 250 years old makes the owners nervous!
 Use with great care and caution.
-Please only smoke outside, for obvious reasons.
+Please only smoke outside, for obvious reasons, and when there's no fire alert in the area.

 Owners will leave detailed instructions, but especially in colder months, please turn down both thermostats to 45 when you leave, and in all seasons please turn off all surge protectors when you leave so as not to waste electricity.

 There is one cat on the property.
-Note there may be chickens as well (changes from year to year), and if so, feel free to collect and eat the eggs.
-The caretaker will look after the chickens, feed and water them.
-If you do bring a dog, please don't let him or her off the leash if there are chickens out.
 If you do bring a dog, please note that Miller Hill Road has a fair amount of traffic on it.